enable_h2c: false # Optional: cleartext HTTP/2 (h2c) on port; unsafe on public networks

 http3_altsvc_max_age | int | Alt-Svc ma= in seconds; 0 uses server default; negative disables Alt-Svc |

-redirect_from_http.disabled | bool | Disable forced HTTP -> HTTPS redirect (false by default, which means enabled when https.port is set) |
+redirect_from_http.enabled | bool | Enable forced HTTP -> HTTPS redirect (false by default; set to true to activate when https.port is set) |

 redirect_from_http.permanent | bool | Use 301 when true, 302 when false |